Answers to frequently asked questions about Xperitas Community Partnership Programs

 Applications are accepted until a team is full and are accepted on first-come, first-served basis.
 It is important to plan early; this helps to ensure that you are placed on a team and enables Xperitas to know early on that a team has the sufficient number of participants to proceed.

 To reserve your place on a team, you must submit a completed application and a $300 deposit.
-The $300 deposit is nonrefundable, transferable and must accompany the Application and signed Agreement for each participant in order to be processed.
+The $300 deposit is transferable and must accompany the Application and signed Agreement for each participant in order to be processed.
 You will be notified once your application is received and accepted by Xperitas.
-If your application is not accepted, or if you are put on a wait list and are not able to participate, your deposit will be refunded. *NOTE: Please do not purchase any airfare until you receive confirmation from us, in the event that the program is filled or program dates vary slightly.
+If your application is not accepted, or if you are put on a wait list and are not able to participate, or if the program does not meet the minimum amount of participants required, your deposit will be refunded. *NOTE: Please do not purchase any airfare until you receive confirmation from us, in the event that the program is filled or program dates vary slightly.

 What does the program fee include?

 International: Program fees include: airport pick-up and all in-country transportation, accommodations, most meals, cultural orientation and training, medical/evacuation insurance, contribution to community project and project administration.
 Program fees do not include: airfare to/from host country, immunizations/vaccines, visas, entry/exit taxes or costs during free time.

 Domestic: Program fees include: airport pick-up and transportation to site, medical/evacuation insurance, accommodations, most meals, cultural orientation and training, contribution to community project and project administration.
 Program fees do not include: airfare, travel insurance, resident permits or visas.